 Fees are charged for the whole contract period, and residents remain liable for the full fees of the contract.
-Standard and loyalty contracts consist of one continuous 44-week period of residency (308 nights), incorporating the three teaching terms, including O'Week, Stuvac and exam periods, plus breaks.
+Standard and loyalty contracts consist of one continuous 44-week period of residency (308 nights), incorporating the three teaching terms, including O'Week, STUVAC and exam periods, plus breaks.
 Returning residents start their contracts one week prior to O'Week and are encouraged to be present during Prep Week.
+The College may extend membership for returning residents for additional days (up to an additional week) at the end of the contract to ensure membership covers UNSW examinations dates.
 Medicine students and any other students with semester-based courses are provided with the same 44-week contract, to ensure it covers the teaching requirements of their course.

 Acceptance of membership is a contract of financial responsibility for the whole of the membership period.
 IT IS EXPECTED THAT RESIDENTS REMAIN FOR THE WHOLE YEAR.
 Varied contracts are only by approval of the Master in exceptional circumstances, which may include academic reasons.
-Resident membership usually only concludes at the end of the contract, unless electing to return the next year, and can only be varied with the approval of the Master.
+Resident membership usually only concludes at the end of the contract, unless electing to return the next year (subjection to successful readmission), and can only be varied with the approval of the Master.